-The Interpersonal Emotion lab examines topics broadly related to emotion regulation, interpersonal functioning, and identity disturbance.
+The Interpersonal Emotion Lab Research examines topics broadly related to emotion regulation, interpersonal functioning, and identity disturbance.
 We are interested in how interpersonal relationships can facilitate both effective and ineffective emotion regulation, particularly within the context of borderline personality disorder (BPD).
 We study which relationships, relationship behaviors, or interpersonal cognitions are effective and which are ineffective for individuals with BPD and related disorders.
 We are also looking into telehealth applications of emotion regulation strategies.

-Currently, we are analyzing data on a study that used Electroencephalography (EEG) to examine emotional reactivity to images of facial emotions of varying intensities among individuals with diagnoses of BPD or depression.
+We recently completed a study that used Electroencephalography (EEG) to examine emotional reactivity to images of facial emotions of varying intensities among individuals with diagnoses of BPD or depression.
 We also previously completed a study that used a behavioral measure of aggression to examine how validation or invalidation after a sad mood induction influences aggression among individuals with difficulty regulating emotions compared to individuals without these difficulties.
-We are also in the process of analyzing data from a project exploring facial emotion sensitivity using eye-tracking equipment.